 We love all of Compass Classroom’s curriculum and resources for homeschool.
 So much so, I’ve shared reviews of all of these!

-Homeschooling for sixteen years now, Tricia faces a daily dose of chaos with five children.
-She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
+Homeschooling since 2000, Tricia faces a daily dose of chaos with five children (three grads so far).
+She shares video art curriculum at You ARE an Artist and a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 She and her husband, Steve are owners of The Curriculum Choice.